 ‘Don’t get me wrong, I love Vietnamese food.
-But sometimes you just have to have a chip butty’, quipped amenable larrikin Brit, Tim.
-And so Weavers (formerly Kebab Shack), Hoi An’s greasy spoon, was born with partner Ly Anh dishing up steaming plates of sausages, eggs, bacon, baked beans and chips while Tim entertains all comers front of house.
+But sometimes you just have to have a chip butty’, quipped amenable Brit, Tim.
+With such fine sentiments Weavers, Hoi An’s greasy spoon, was born with partner Ly Anh dishing up steaming plates of sausages, eggs, bacon, baked beans and chips while Tim entertains all comers front of house.

-At Weavers, chicken, bacon and leek and Aussie beef pies and lasagna, as well as an incredibly cheap Middle-Eastern style kebab, complete the food picture.
+At Weavers, curry and lasagna, as well as an incredibly cheap Middle-Eastern style kebab, complete the food picture.

 Meanwhile, the beers are icy cold and a cameraderie quickly develops between visitors and expats.
 It’s a favorite with many locals, not just for the all-day English breakfast style grub, but as a spot to catch up with mates and chew the fat.